JasperFx/marten/docs/guide/events/reading/aggregating.md

 ## Time Travelling

 One of the most significant advantages of Event Sourcing is that you're not losing any data.
 Each event represents the change made at a certain point in time.
-Thanks to that, you can do time travelling to get the state at a specific date or stream version.
+This allows you to do time travelling to get the state at a specific date or stream version.

 This capability enables rich diagnostics business and technical wise.
 You can precisely verify what has happened in your system and troubleshoot the failing scenario.